-- Carrying your baby in a sling in-between and during feeding can calm him/her; this provides warmth and comfort.
+- Carrying your baby in a sling in between and during feeding can calm them; this provides warmth and comfort.
 Some fussy babies calm down when walked around or swayed while nursing.
-Skin to skin contact is helpful, as well as Kangaroo care.
+Skin-to-skin contact is helpful, as well as Kangaroo care.

 - Breastfeed when your baby is calm and in a dim, quiet room.
 An evening routine could be beneficial.

-- Chiropractic treatment and craniosacral therapy are often implemented for fussy babies that have gone through birth trauma.
+- Chiropractic treatment and craniosacral therapy are often implemented for fussy babies that have experienced birth trauma.

 - Try Dr. Harvey's Cuddle cure to calm a baby.
 Watch the video here.

 - Massage your baby after bath time.
-Try giving your baby a nice warm bath and massage before feeding him/her.
-You could take a bath together, and try nursing your baby in the tub.
+Try giving your baby a warm bath and massage before feeding them.
+You could take a bath together and try nursing your baby in the tub.
 The warm water should calm your baby.

 - Sonia Rochel's Bathing Technique.